-The Transportable Array component of the USArray/EarthScope project is a rolling array of 400 broadband stations deployed on a uniform 70-km grid (see map to the right).
+The Transportable Array (TA) component of the USArray/EarthScope project is a rolling array of 400 broadband stations deployed on a uniform 70-km grid (map ).
 Ground motion data recorded by this very large aperture array, along with those recorded by other stations from USArray, are used for visualization of seismic waves as they cross the contiguous United States.

 In addition to normalization, each trace is also magnified by a constant magnification factor.
 Such a trace magnification highlights weaker arrivals at the expense of saturating colors of the stronger arrivals.
 GMV’s default magnification is 10 and it is suitable for most events.
 However, for the events located between 10°- 20° from the “center” of the array, the magnification is dropped to 5 and for the events located less than 10 degrees from the “center” of the array, no magnification is performed.
 This change in magnification prevents extreme highlighting of the unwanted near-source arrivals.

 Under favorable conditions,when multiple events from the same source area occur within 1 to 1.5 years of each other, it is possible to combine the associated GMVs to create a Super (Combined) GMV that provides extensive coverage for the United States (see map to the right).

 For large events, magnitude ≥ 7, in addition to the vertical-component GMV (map below, left), a 3-component GMV (map below, right) is also produced that uses “tailed” symbols with the direction and length of their tail representing the direction and amplitude of the normalized horizontal ground motion at the corresponding location respectively.